mesutschwarz/AsepriteCompiler/README.md

   * **Internet Connection:** Ensure you have a stable internet connection for downloading the necessary files.
   * **Permissions:** The script will prompt for your password when installing the application.
 Make sure you enter it correctly.
-  * **Xcode Update:** If you've recently updated Xcode, it might be necessary to run `xcode-select --install` again to ensure the command line tools are up to date.
   * **Hardcoded paths:** The script assumes the default Xcode installation path: `/Applications/Xcode.app`.
 If your Xcode is installed in a different location, you'll need to modify the `cmake` command in the script accordingly.
+  * **Dont forget Aseprite open:** When you run the script, make sure that Aseprite is not running.
+If it is, the script will fail to copy the new version into the `/Applications` folder.